 It may be a congenital/developmental anomaly.
-More commonly they arise as fibrotic band as post-thrombotic sequelae with the regressed thrombus replaced by fibrous laminar structure.
+More commonly they arise as fibrotic bands as post-thrombotic sequelae with the regressed thrombus replaced by a fibrous laminar structure.
 It can lead to hepatic outflow obstruction.

 - intrahepatic IVC may have a linear filling defect representing the web